jee00609/AWS_Foundational/개념 모음/AWS Trusted Advisor.md

 ### NO.153

-To avoid malicious compute activities, a user needs a quick way to determine if any Amazon EC2 instances have ports that allow Unrestricted access.

-Which AWS service will support this requirement?
+To avoid malicious compute activities, a user needs a quick way to determine if any Amazon EC2 instances have ports that allow Unrestricted access.<br/>Which AWS service will support this requirement?